 If the ANOVA showed that there is a difference among groups, determine which groups are different (and which not – if any).
 Represent these differences (and similarities) graphically.

 Question 7 (10%).
 CART analysis.
 See Week 7 lab (and key) for directions on how to do a CART model.
 The “glass” data set from ML has been chosen for this problem.
+Data for this problem are in the files (programs/cpt/Handouts/Stats/exam_final/ glass.arff and glass.csv).

 The data (glass.csv) results from a study of classification of types of glass and was inspired by a forensics problem (see the arff file for details glass.arff).
-The scientific question you are being asked to answer is: Can glass of type “float” be accurately identified?
+The scientific question you are being asked to answer is: Can glass of type “float” be accurately identified from the given attributes?
 The statistical question you are asked is whether CART analysis can be used to accurately classify glass based on the attributes provided.

 Remember that you will need to add a header row with attribute names to the CSV file before pasting the file into JMP; attributes are given in the arff file.